pluggableai/fanmeter-readme/README-flutter.md

 <string>Location access is required to participate in Fanmeter events!</string>
 ```

 Note that, for Android only, Fanmeter is required to use a **Data Sync foreground service** to communicate non-intrusive sensor data with Pluggable's server.
 Since API 34 of Android, when publishing an app that uses such services, you are required to fill a **Policy Declaration** where you must justify the need for such services.
-In Fanmeter's case, when filling such policy, you will be asked the question "What tasks require your app to use the FOREGROUND_SERVICE_DATA_SYNC permission?".
+In Fanmeter's case, when filling such policy, you will be asked the question "*What tasks require your app to use the FOREGROUND_SERVICE_DATA_SYNC permission?*".
 There, you should:

 1. Select the option **OTHER** in **Other tasks**;